warrior-cultures-and-training

 Almost every han established its own forest regulations (yama-hō).
 These laws specified:

-In the Owari domain, located in what is now Aichi Prefecture, samurai officials classified forests into three categories: goyōrin (official forests reserved for the shogunate), zaichirin (domain forests for public works), and murabarin (village common forests).
-This tripartite system allowed for hierarchical oversight while granting local communities some rights to collect firewood and fallen branches – a model of co‑management.
+In the Owari domain (modern Aichi Prefecture), samurai officials classified forests into three categories: goyōrin (official forests reserved for the shogunate), zaichirin (domain forests for public works), and murabarin (village common forests).
+This tripartite system allowed for hierarchical oversight while granting local communities some rights to collect firewood and fallen branches—a model of co‑management that foreshadowed modern community forestry.

 Sustainable Logging Techniques